The Upside of Separation

 • What will my family/friends think?

-Whether you initiate the separation or not, both parties can experience the emotions as intensely as the other, though often each can be at different stages of the grief process.
+Whether one initiates the separation or not, both parties can experience the emotions as intensely as the other, though often on different timelines.

 “No one ever tells you about the positives that can come from separating”